NYPL/dgx-header-component/README.md

 If the target of the link is not naturally focusable, as a div is not, it should be given a tabindex of −1.
-This allows the element to receive programmatic focus while being ignored during normal navigation flow
+This allows the element to receive programmatic focus while being ignored during normal navigation flow.